Local SEO rarely fails because nothing was done.

 Why This Hurts Local SEO

 Google evaluates review patterns, not just star ratings.
-Bulk or repetitive reviews reduce trust signals.
+Bulk reviews, repeated wording, or missing owner responses reduce trust.
+Reviews without context or engagement don’t strengthen rankings.

 How to Fix It